 “Technology shift” scenario.
 As discussed, one of the goals of the study was to leave a tool in place for BPA and other regional stakeholders to use to model the complexities of the lighting market, including the specter of emerging technology penetration, most notably LEDs.
 This was done with the “Technology Shift” scenario which forecasts the real-world expected penetration of higher efficiency technologies based on their relative cost and performance improvements over time.
 The “Technology Shift” scenario results below include all standards currently slated to take effect regardless of whether they were included in the Sixth Power Plan.
 As shown in Figure 9, the shift in technologies to more efficiency options, namely the modeled penetration of LEDs into the stock, causes a dramatic decline in regional lighting energy consumption by 2034.
-Compared to the “Frozen Efficiency” scenario, this results in nearly a 50 percent decline in energy consumption by 2034.
+Compared to the “frozen efficiency” scenario, this results in nearly a 50 percent decline in energy consumption by 2034.

 Figure 9.
 Regional Lighting End-Use Energy Consumption, “Technology Shift” Scenario, By Sector

 Because of the projected decline in LED prices and increase in their efficacy, LED shipments increase dramatically over time as they become relatively more economically compelling and more diffused.
-Figure 10 illustrates the penetration of LEDs over time, which cause the project decline in lighting energy consumption.
+Figure 10 illustrates the penetration of LEDs over time, which causes the project decline in lighting energy consumption.

 Figure 10.
 Forecast of Lumen-Hour Shipments by Technology Type